The problem solver sees a problem as having two essential features. A solution, or resolution, and an obstacle which prevents them from getting there.

 R – Result

-If problem solving is an integral part of your job employers may ask you to take psychometric tests to objectively measure your problem-solving skills.
-These tests focus on your ability to logically and rationally think through numerical, spatial or linguistic problems.
+If problem-solving is an integral part of the position, employers may even ask you to take psychometric tests to measure your skills.
+These tests focus on your ability to logically and rationally think through numerical, spatial, or linguistic problems.
 They may be used in combination with personality tests to measure both your critical and creative thinking skills.
-If you are asked to take a psychometric test there are a number of websites such as Job Test Prep and Psychometric Success that offer sample tests you can use for practice.

 There are many different methods and tools which elaborate the process of problem-solving, helping us learn from past successes (and failures).

 For a start, try to be more aware of what problem-solving entails, and when you’re doing it.

 When a problem or challenge is proving difficult, re-phrasing can be a good way to open things up.
 Re-phrasing the question helps you to focus on generating solutions rather than feeling blocked by the obstacle in your way.